- Best corner TV mount

 - Requires a second person to help you install this mount.

-- The TV mount is heavy.
+- The bracket itself is heavy.

 #1 Best value single-arm